On the Information Dimension of Stochastic Processes: The Information Dimension Rate

-provided the limit exists.
-In \eqref{eq:dimpinrate}, $\entrate{\qRV{\Xb}{m}}$ denotes the entropy rate of the quantized process $\{\qRV{X_t}{m},\,t\in\Integers\}$.
-If the limit does not exist, then we define the upper and lower information dimension rate $\dimpinrateu$ and $\dimpinratel$ by replacing the limit with the limit superior and limit inferior, respectively. \end{definition}
+provided the limits exist.
+If the limits do not exist, then we define the upper and lower information dimension rate $\infodimu{\{\Xb_t\}}$ and $\infodiml{\{\Xb_t\}}$ by replacing the limits with the limits superior and limits inferior, respectively. \end{definition}